tals/derivative-works/README.md

 The website listed above.
 Uses svelte + typescript + sapper + tailwind

 ### /research
-Contains all notebooks to create your own collages.
+See make_collage.ipynb to make your own

-TODO: Make it colab compatible
+Exporting the data for the site is a little buggy 😇

 ## Special Thanks